-The department assesses applications for clinical trials at the request of the Department of Agriculture, Food and the Marine.
+The department assesses applications for clinical trials at the request of the Department of Agriculture, Food and the Marine.on veterinary medicines that are submitted nationally.
 In relation to pharmacovigilance, it is responsible for the evaluation and follow-up of adverse reactions reports, rapid safety alerts, for conducting product class reviews, and for preparing press releases on safety issues.